inferablehq/inferable/README.md

 ## Quick Start

-The easiest way to get started with via following the [Quickstart](https://docs.inferable.ai/pages/quick-start).
+The easiest way to get started is by following the [Quickstart](https://docs.inferable.ai/pages/quick-start).

 ## How does it work?